 Create Mini “Case Study” Videos About Past Work

 If you left your last company on good terms, ask for their help creating a mini “case study” for what you accomplished there.
-You can stitch several clips together—one of you introducing yourself and one of your former boss talking about how effective you were.
+You can stitch several clips together—one of you introducing yourself, then one of your former boss talking about how effective you were.
 See examples of case studies for a tried-and-true format.

 Send Video Introductions for Others

 Right now, job-seeking is a team sport.
-Plenty of people are looking and if you come across a role that’s not a fit for you but would be a fit for someone you know, send a video message to the recruiter telling them to have a look at your friend.
+Plenty of people are out there looking.
+If you come across a role that’s not a fit for you but would be a fit for someone you know, send a video message to the recruiter telling them to have a look at your friend.
 Recruiters are on quotas—they’ll be grateful for the help, and so will your friend.

 How to Get Started With Video Resumes